-Pending in the district court on Froman's habeas petition.
+Pending in the district court on Froman's habeas petition, which is stayed pending state court litigation.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 09/24/20, the Ohio Supreme Court affirmed Froman's conviction and death sentence on direct appeal.
 On 10/01/20, the Ohio Supreme Court denied Froman's motion for reconsideration.
 The U.S. Supreme Court denied Froman's 04/22/21 petition for a writ of certiorari on 06/28/21.
 Meanwhile, on 02/19/21, Froman filed an application to reopen his direct appeal, which the Ohio Supreme Court denied on 05/11/21.
-Meanwhile, on 10/11/18, Froman filed in the trial court a petition for postconviction relief, which he amended on 09/16/19, and the trial court denied it on 11/04/20.
-On 08/08/22, the court of appeals affirmed the trial court's denial of postconviction relief; the Ohio Supreme Court declined jurisdiction on 12/27/22; and the U.S. Supreme Court denied Froman's 03/27/23 petition for a writ of certiorari on 05/30/23.
+Meanwhile, on 10/11/18, Froman filed in the trial court a petition for postconviction relief, which the trial court denied on 11/04/20; on 08/08/22, the court of appeals affirmed; the Ohio Supreme Court declined jurisdiction on 12/27/22; and the U.S. Supreme Court denied Froman's 03/27/23 petition for a writ of certiorari on 05/30/23.
 On 12/19/23, Froman filed a petition for a writ of habeas corpus and a motion to stay his case to return to state court.
-(Note: On 01/16/24, the Warden opposed the motion to stay.)
+On 08/11/24, over the Warden's objection, the district court granted Froman's motion to stay his case and permitted his federal attorneys to represent him in state court.